New Vortex Jazz Club Limited Covid-19 Risk Assessment and Risk Management Plan (Updated December 2021)

 Audiences will be asked to leave promptly once the performance has finished to allow the premises to be cleaned between houses and cleared at the end of the evening.

-Windows will be left open to ventilate the premises for at least half an hour before doors open.
+Windows will be left open to ventilate the premises before doors open.
 They may have to be closed during the performance due to noise leakage.
 Windows will be opened between houses and after the end of the evening’s performances.

 For health and safety reasons fire doors must not be left open.